 Whether you’re a first-time traveller looking for the best Hong Kong hotels or a seasoned vet of Lamma Island and LKF, these are the essential things to see, do, eat and drink while you’re in town.
-From the most picturesque hiking trails in Hong Kong to the city’s best museums, here’s a roundup of the very best experiences in our city.
+From the most picturesque hiking trails in Hong Kong to the city’s best museums, here’s a comprehensive guide to the very best experiences in our city.

-The best things to do in Hong Kong: outdoor
+The best things to do in Hong Kong

 Get the best views of the iconic Hong Kong skyline along Victoria Habour (we’re talking about that same shot of Hong Kong you see in every Hollywood movie featuring the city) by getting onboard the Star Ferry at the Tsim Sha Tsui terminal and setting sail to Central.
 This is one of the cheapest ($2.50 on weekdays, $3.40 on weekends) and most pleasant modes of transport in the city.
 There are 12 boats in the Star Ferry fleet and the crossing only takes seven minutes, so have your camera at the ready.